Transactions

 - Bank ProcessingOnce submitted, the debit request is routed to the customer’s bank.
 The bank validates the mandate, checks funds, and processes the settlement according to the mandate rules.

-- Transaction UpdateUse /transaction/api/v1/transaction/status to check transaction outcomes, or receive real-time updates via the
+- Transaction StatusUse the Check Transaction Status API to check transaction outcomes, or receive real-time updates via the

 notificationUrlwebhook configured during debit processing. - ReconciliationReconcile your internal records by matching API responses and response codes against your transaction reference IDs.
 See Response Codes for descriptions of all possible API message statuses and codes.